OjeWilliams/SQL_Zoo/codes/SELECTNobel.md

 WHERE (subject = 'Medicine' AND yr < 1910) OR
 subject = 'Literature' AND yr >=2004 ;
 ```
 <br>

+11.Find all details of the prize won by PETER GRÜNBERG
 ```
+SELECT * FROM nobel
+WHERE winner LIKE 'Peter Gr%' ;
 ```
 <br>

+12.Find all details of the prize won by EUGENE O'NEILL
 ```
+SELECT * FROM nobel
+WHERE winner LIKE 'Eugene O%' ;
 ```

 <br>